 Lots of people get pretty apprehensive when it comes to tackling maths problems, and as a result they don't think as clearly as they normally would - which just compounds the issue!
 Follow our maths guides though, and you'll be able to boost your confidence in your mathematics, and make quick work of tackling tricky maths problems.

-Before we get stuck in with solving maths problems, we should first be clear on what they actually are.
+Before we get stuck in with solving problems with maths help, we should first be clear on what they actually are.
 Throughout your academic career, the only thing that changes about maths problems is their difficulty: the principle of each problem is the same, even when the content itself changes (the same thought process can be used for word problems, or calculus problems).

 Here's what my handy dictionary has to say about maths problems: